 As subjects go, photographing hands are often overlooked as subjects.
-That's a shame, because a person's hands and the gestures they create can tell us so much about them.
+That's a shame because a person's hands and the gestures they create can tell us so much about them.
 You can create some of your most compelling images by telling a story.
 Hands are a great tool to understand a story.

 We immediately understand the gestures we see, but sometimes they can be hard to define.
-Quite simply, gesture is movement of the body to express an idea or meaning.
+Quite simply, the gesture is the movement of the body to express an idea or meaning.
 It isn't limited to hands, but I tend to find hands to demonstrate some of the most recognizable gestures after facial expression.

 Whether she's defending herself or preparing to attack, who doesn't recognize a sense of danger from the gesture in her hands?

 Body painters have a very unique relationship with their models.
 They can't do their work without the trust of the model and it can develop into a very strong bond between them.
-I took this photo of Australian body painter Lynne Jamieson as she painted her model, Kelly Virgone.
+I took this photo of Australian body painter Lynne Jamieson as she painted her model, Kelly Virgona.
 Of all the photos of her work that I shared with her, this is the one that touched her the most.
 Here's the note she shared with me after the show.

 William thank you so much for your amazing collection of memories of the FABAIC 2008.
 I love them.
 I missed out on taking any shots of Kelly in the brown/gold outfit and I was so glad to see yours.
 I have hunted through Riche's album to grab the same paint job from him.The photo I love the best is the close up of Kelly holding my wrist while I paint her in gold/brown.
 That photo means so much to me as there is a very special bond between model and artist it's so hard to explain.Thanks again…..your work is great…you capture the essence of the moment.

 Isn't it interesting that we use our hands to demonstrate our commitment to another?
 Who doesn't recognize the importance of sliding a wedding band on the finger of your spouse?